 SAN DIEGO ENFORCEMENT OF JUDGEMENTS AND COURT ORDERS

-Quite frequently, the Court will make an appropriate order and one party or the other will fail to comply with its terms.
-By statute, the Family Court has the authority to enforce its own orders.
+By statute, the San Diego Family Court has the authority to enforce its own orders.
 However, in requesting enforcement, the client must present to the Court a viable means by which enforcement can be accomplished.
 Enforcement of court orders may involve any or all of the following:

 - Payment of monies for child support, spousal support or property division